Prismacolor: History

 The Eagle Pencil Company was founded in 1856 in Yonkers, New York on John Street.
-After 5 years, Daniel Berozlzheimer's son Henry purchased the city's first iron-framed building for the new factory.
+After 5 years, Daniel Berolzheimer's son Henry purchased the city's first iron-framed building for the new factory.
 The company produced pens, pencils, pen holders and erasers.
 In 1897, the London branch confirmed the policy of selling manufactured goods with high quality.
 Over the years, the company changed focus and goods.
-In 1952, Margros Ltd was founded by Mr. P.G.Hooley, who invented Powdered Colour and sold it directly to schools.
+In 1952, Margros Ltd was founded by Mr. P. G. Hooley, who invented Powdered Colour and sold it directly to schools.
 The business grew and the company was sold to Eagle Pencil Company in 1967.

 The company which later became Osmiroid International was started in 1824 by James Perry who joined his brother in the penmaking business.
 In 1989, the company was bought by Berol Ltd. The Newell Company joined forces with Berol on November 2, 1995.
 The merging of the two companies made Berol a branch of the Sanford Corporation.